-- Matriculation services including enrollment services, financial aid and scholarship programs - Referrals to student services and other academic support programs - Access to free immigration legal services - Referrals to VIDAS for legal immigration cousulatation, services and advice - Empowerment of students through uplifting programing
+- Matriculation services including enrollment services, financial aid and scholarship programs - Referrals to student services and other academic support programs - Access to free immigration legal services - Referrals to VIDAS for legal immigration cousultation, services and advice - Empowerment of students through uplifting programing

-The Undocu · Immigrant · Dream Center directly impact three Student Equity Indicators; Access, Course Completion, and Transfer rates.
+The UIDC directly impact three Student Equity Indicators; Access, Course Completion, and Transfer rates.
 Likewise, three of the Integrated Student Success Goals are the primary focus of the centers.
-The Undocu · Immigrant · Dream Center create an inviting and welcoming environment at SRJC, maintains our undocumented students' mindsets of being engaged and empowered, and guides and supports students through the process of obtaining their higher education goals.
+The UIDCs create an inviting and welcoming environment at SRJC, maintain our undocumented students' mindsets of being engaged and empowered, and guide and support students through the process of obtaining their higher education goals.

-This year, as we fully returned to in-person services after the pandemic the primary focus for the Undocu · Immigrant · Dream Center is to invite and welcome new undocumented and other immigrant students such as students from mixed-status families, and Temporary Protected Status (TPS) recipients, among others.
+The primary focus for the UIDC is to invite and welcome new undocumented and other immigrant students such as students from mixed-status families, and Temporary Protected Status (TPS) recipients, among others.
 Currently still working on this goal by attending and presenting at high school night events, Cash for College events and events during which the community learns about the opportunities offered to undocumented students at Santa Rosa Junior College.
-In-reach efforts continue to focuse on training faculty and staff on best practices to support undocumented students, and presenting at non-credit ESL classes to promote AB540 and GED opportunities will also assist in reaching this goal.
+In-reach efforts continue to focus on training faculty and staff on best practices to support undocumented students, and presenting at non-credit ESL classes to promote AB540 and GED opportunities will also assist in reaching this goal.
 Outreach efforts will lead to an increase in undocumented student enrollment, and in-reach will allow for better retention by creating an environment of respect and inclusiveness throughout the District.